Youth-on-Board - Student Application and Guidelines

 Interested Mentoring organizations must meet the following eligibility criteria:

 - Incorporated non-profit within rural PEI or clearly demonstrate an Island-wide mandate/reach.

-- Facilitation of regular effective Board meetings which will offer the student an engaging learning environment.
+- Facilitation of monthly effective Board meetings which will offer the student an engaging learning environment.

-- Allow Rural and Regional Development staff to conduct a minimum of two site-visits during the duration of the Pilot and submit a Program Evaluation Form by June of 2022.
+- Allow Rural and Regional Development staff to conduct a minimum of two monitors during the duration of the Program and submit a Program Evaluation Form by June of 2023.

 - Honorarium: Participating non-profits and Municipal Governments who successfully host a Youth-on-Board Student will receive an honorarium upon completion of training and program evaluation feedback form, the amount is determined on a sliding scale, as determined, below.

 |$200||3 meetings||2 meetings or more|